-A health savings account or HSA for short is a tax-exempt plan that let you save money for health-related expenses.
-In order to qualify for the HSA plan, you will need to be enrolled in a High Deductible Health Plan (HDHP).
+A health savings account or HSA is a tax-exempt plan that lets you save money for health-related expenses.
+To qualify for the HSA plan, you must be enrolled in a High Deductible Health Plan (HDHP).
 Some of the benefits of choosing an HSA plan include but are not limited to saving for retirement, lowering your taxable income, and paying for health-related expenses.

-This article will walk you through the benefits of choosing an HSA plan.
+Here are the top 7 benefits of choosing an HSA plan.

 HSA plans are designed to help people pay for health-related expenses.
-Medical expenses are some of the hardest to pay off for millions of people.
+Medical expenses are some of the hardest for millions of people to pay off.
 Some people declare bankruptcy due to medical bills.
-According to kff.org, 1 in 10 adults are struggling with medical bills or debt related to medical expenses.
-In addition, millions of people owe on average more than $10,000 in medical-related debt.
+According to kff.org, 1 in 10 adults struggle with medical bills or debt related to medical expenses.
+In addition, millions of people owe, on average, more than $10,000 in medical-related debt.

 BY contributing to your HSA plan, you get to save for future medical uncertainties.
 The money you have in your HSA plan can be used to cover coinsurance, your deductible, and copays.
 If there are some expenses that your insurance does not cover, you can use the money in your HSA to cover those expenses.
 These expenses include but are not limited to dental care, orthodontia contacts, eyeglasses, etc.

 Every expense on your HSA plan must be eligible.
-If you use your HSA money for non-qualified medical expenses, you may pay taxes and penalties.
+Using your HSA money for unqualified medical expenses results in taxes and penalties.

 2. You are in control of your HSA account

 You’re in control of all the money inside your SHA plan.
-That is you can decide how much you want to invest or keep inside the HSA plan.
-Every dollar you contributed to the plan is yours until you choose to use it or withdraw it.
+You can decide how much you want to invest or keep inside the HSA plan.
+Every dollar you contribute to the plan is yours until you use or withdraw it.

 3. An HSA plan can help you save for retirement

 There are countless ways to save for retirement.
-Most people only know about standard retirement savings plans such as 401(k) plans, Roth IRA, and Traditional IRA.
-There are other tax-advantaged retirement saving plans you can use to boost your retirement savings.
+Most people only know about standard retirement savings plans such as 401(k), Roth IRAs, and Traditional IRAs.

 The health savings account can also help you achieve your retirement savings goals.
 How can you use your HSA as a retirment savings plan?

 The key is to invest and keep the money in your HSA without withdrawing it.
-This will allow you to grow your account without paying taxes on earnings just like retirement plans.
-In addition, keeping the money in the account will prevent you from paying the penalty on non-qualified health expenses.
+This will allow you to grow your account without paying taxes on earnings, just like retirement plans.
+In addition, keeping the money in the account will prevent you from paying the penalty for non-qualified health expenses.

-When you turn 65, you will be eligible to use the money in your HSA without a penalty.
-By following this strategy, your HSA account will serve the same purpose as a normal retirment plan.
-Since contributions to your HSA are tax-deductible, you will pay tax on any withdrawal from the account regardless of your age(for non-medical-related expenses).
+When you turn 65, you can use the money in your HSA without a penalty.
+Following this strategy, your HSA account will serve the same purpose as a standard retirment plan.
+Since contributions to your HSA are tax-deductible, you will pay tax on any withdrawal from the account regardless of age(for non-medical-related expenses).

 4. Your HSA account is an investment